-The sample for the Active Lives survey was selected from the Postcode Address File (PAF) - a list of all postal addresses in the United Kingdom maintained by The Royal Mail.
+The sample for the Active Lives survey was selected from the Postcode Address File (PAF) - a list of all postal addresses in the United Kingdom maintained by Royal Mail.
 There are no other sampling frames that give the coverage and ease of use of the PAF.
 The PAF is a list of addresses and contains no information about residents at addresses.
-Hence the need to send the survey materials to the address without names, and to issue instructions about selecting up to two adults within each selected address (see the section on household sample design on the next page for further information on this process).
+Hence the need to send the survey materials to the address without names, and to issue instructions about selecting up to two adults within each selected address (see section 3.3 on household sample design on the next page for further information on this process).
 Because the samples were un-clustered within each local authority, the sample was selected as a systematic sample with the PAF addresses in postcode order.
 This was to ensure a good spread of addresses across the local authorities.

-The sampling was designed to achieve fixed numbers of returns from adults within each local authority across the year of the survey, to permit local level analysis.
-For the majority of the local authorities (302 from 326) the target number was 500 returns.
+The sampling was designed to achieve pre-determined numbers of returns from adults within each local authority across the year of the survey.
+For the majority of the local authorities (284 from 314) the target number of completed questionnaires was 500 returns.